Updating custom fields' values

 // Pipedrive API token

-$api_token = '{YOURAPITOKEN}';
+$api_token = '{YOUR_API_TOKEN}';

 // Pipedrive company domain

-$company_domain = '{COMPANYDOMAIN}';
+$company_domain = '{YOUR_COMPANY_DOMAIN}';

 // Pass the multiple option field's key as a parameter and add the new values as an array